saecki/zig-grep/paper/paper.typ

 ```]

 == Defer
-There are no destructors in zig, so unlike for example C++ the RAII model can't be used to make objects manage their resources automatically.
+There are no destructors in Zig, so unlike for example C++ @cppreference the RAII model can't be used to make objects manage their resources automatically.
 Instead a common pattern to deal with closable resources is to define an `init` and a `deinit` procedure, which has to be called manually.

 When dealing with multiple resources that depend on each other, `deinit` procedures have to be called in reverse initialization order to be properly cleaned up.
-To make this more ergonomic zig provides `defer` and `errdefer` keywords, which allow deferring cleanup code.
+To make this more ergonomic Zig provides `defer` and `errdefer` keywords, which allow deferring cleanup code.
 `defer` runs code when the value goes out of scope.
 If multiple defer statements are defined, they are run in reverse declaration order:
 #sourcecode[```zig
     fn fallibeFunction() ![]const u8 {